imrane-boucher/ds_proj_nobel_winner/README.md

 ## Web Scraping:

-Used beautiful soup to scrape over 2000 economists academic record.
+Used beautiful soup to scrape over 2000 economists' academic record.
 For each economist I gathered the following features:

 + *nb_downl* (Number of Downloads through RePEc Services over the past 12 months)
 + *nb_pages* (Number of Journal Pages)